atmin/jtmpl/src/coffee/jtmpl.coffee.md

               if match and typeof model[route] is 'function' model[route].apply(model, match.slice(1))
             else
-              if typeof model[route] is 'function'
+              if route is window.location.hash and typeof model[route] is 'function' model[route].apply(model)
-                model[route].apply(model)

         hashchange()